The Beggar Bride

 The Beggar Bride was a 1997 British two-part television programme adapted from the Gillian White novel of the same name.

 Overview

+The Beggar Bride aired over two consecutive nights, in late August 1997.
+"All dramas require a suspension of disbelief," noted Bryn Evans in a newspaper review, "and this one needed more than most."
 It was released on VHS in 1999 by 2 Entertain Video.